justgage/OCaml-by-Example/README.md

 # OCaml By Example
+__NOTE:__ This is in progress, I only have a few shaky tutorials at best.
+Please contribute :).

 I think OCaml concepts are pretty hard to learn for the average joe.
 So these are basically my notes as I learn OCaml myself.
 However what I would really like is for people to submit their own examples in the form of a pull request.